v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

   [Defender/EnableNetworkProtection CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-enablenetworkprotection)

 - **Scan all downloads**: **Enable** turns on this setting, and Defender scans all files downloaded from the Internet.
-Users can't turn it off.
+Users can't turn this setting off.

   When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS turns on this setting, and allows users to change it.